If you love hi-fi gear, you’re not gonna love this…

 The Jig Is Up

 It’s not the worst piece I’ve seen, but in terms of the needless and senseless destruction of a beautiful little amplifier through an utter lack of skill, it is.
-For me, this amplifier has been ruined and encapsulates the problems this repairer brings to the hi-fi repair space.
+As far as I’m concerned, this amplifier has been ruined and encapsulates the problems this repairer brings to the hi-fi repair space.

-Even fundamental concepts like complementary transistor pairs are beyond this person’s understanding sadly.
-While we ponder that, just know that Mr RFW is responsible for cases 1, 10, 13, 14, 18 and now 19, and many more of these cases that I haven’t bothered to write up.
+Even fundamental concepts like complementary transistor pairs are beyond this person’s understanding.
+While we ponder that, just know that Mr RFW is responsible for cases 1, 10, 13, 14, 18, 19 and 20, and many more I haven’t bothered to write up.

 An Important Message

 Regrettably, I can no longer offer service and support to folks who engage or recommend this individual whilst cognisant of the overwhelming evidence I’ve documented below.
-Folks using this business whilst cognisant of these issues are contributing to the problem and helping to create more victims.
+People engaging this business are contributing to the problem and helping to create more victims.
 Thanks for your support.

 Justifications